lwlss/discstoch/README.md

                        save_pics=True,log=False,show_im=False)
 ```

-- In order to be able to compare the population simulation done using single lineage data to true population simulations pin population growth can also be captured using `muqfatc`.
+- In order to be able to compare the population simulations done using single lineage data to true population observations pin population growth can also be captured using `muqfatc`.

 ```
 # Getting time and area for pin growth estimates for 90 observations
-area,time=pinia.pintimecourse(myfolders,90,fullpath)
+area,time=muqfatc.pintimecourse(myfolders,90,fullpath)
 ```

 ## 2) Parameter Inference of Single Lineage Growth Curves